Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Baseline VLN Model Implementation

 \subsection{Parsing Instruction}

 The system first parses a natural language instruction to step-by-step instructions using LLM.
 This was done to organize our benchmark's diverse natural language instruction and make it more interpretable before generating navigation codes.
 To achieve this, we prompt LLMs with a set of rules they should follow, such as the requirement to describe when and which turning point to turn, and which object the robot should detect, along with examples of possible input and expected output.
 After parsing, each navigation step is returned as a brief sentence.
-We employ a two-stage prompting process with the LLM to generate more accurate outputs.
-Initially, we prompt LLM to provide a thought to guide the generation of the first output.
-Following this, we prompt LLM to refine the output by incorporating a second thought, leading to the finalized output.
+We employ a two-stage prompting method to guide LLM for more accurate outputs.
+We prompt LLM to provide a thought to guide the generation of the first output, then refine the output by incorporating a second thought, leading to the finalized output.